L-tgray/DispatchCPP/README.md

     vector<vector<int>> allVectorsManual   = vector<vector<int>>();
     vector<vector<int>> allVectorsParallel = vector<vector<int>>();

-    // Initialize 100 vectors, with each vector having 1000 entries.
-All vectors
+    // Initialize numVector's number of vectors, with each vector having vectorSize number of
-    // will have the same exact entries in them, in the same exact order. printf("Initializing %u vectors, each with %u entries...", numVectors, vectorSize);
+    // entries.
+All vectors will have the same exact entries in them, in the same exact order. printf("Initializing %u vectors, each with %u entries...", numVectors, vectorSize);
     initVectors(&allVectorsManual, &allVectorsParallel, numVectors, vectorSize);
     printf("done!\n");